joehand/dat-next/readme.md

 dat-next snapshot [--dir=<folder>]
 ```

-Snapshot will create the archive in snapshot, `{live: false}` mode.
+Snapshot will create the archive in snapshot, `{live: false}`, mode.

 ### Downloading